Restaurant Industry Is Now In A ‘Buyer’s Market’

 - After all, this is a ‘buyer’s market’ where the buyer has an inordinately high level of empty restaurant spaces to choose from along with an inordinately high level of restaurants for sale to choose from.

-- It is far better for the restaurant seller to start with a reasonable asking price so buyers will see that the restaurant seller is serious about selling.
+- It is far better for the seller to start with a reasonable asking price so buyers will see that the seller is serious about selling.

 - Serious asking prices attract serious buyers.

-Use Current Run Rate of Sales and Profits When Pricing Restaurants in A ‘Buyer’s Market’
+Use Current Run Rate of Sales When Pricing Restaurants in A ‘Buyer’s Market’

 The level of sales and profits that a restaurant generated in 2020 will quite likely not reflect its true worth.
-This is because most restaurants were not operating at full capacity during the height of the pandemic and for many months of 202.
+This is because most restaurants were not operating at full capacity during the height of the pandemic and for many months of 2021.
 It is not fair – from the seller’s perspective or from the buyer’s perspective – to use historical financials from a time period when the restaurant was forced to close or not operating at full capacity.
-A restaurant must be valued based on the sales and profits it generates when it is allowed to fully open and when customers are not afraid of dining indoors.
-In such unusual circumstances, it is only fair to value a restaurant based on its current run rate of sales and profits after it fully reopens.
-The current run rate of sales and profits consists of the restaurant’s for a brief period of time such as a few months (not the full year), and may be annualized so a buyer may get a more realistic picture of the restaurant’s post-virus performance.
+A restaurant must be valued based on the sales and profits it currently generates. .
+The current run rate of sales and profits may be annualized so a buyer may get a more realistic picture of the restaurant’s true worth.

 Example of Determining A Restaurant’s Current Run Rate After the Virus